Sometimes the easiest way to understand something is to look at a diagram or picture.

 Knowledge is power, or so they say.

 Do some of your own research.
 Read some books, do some Googling and speak to people you know to find out more about investing and what you should expect when meeting a financial adviser.
-It will help you to prepare the right questions and feel more in control.
+There is a lot of conflicting and confusing information out there, so even if you can’t draw your own conclusions from the advice you find, it will at least help you to prepare the right questions and feel more in control.

 Ask friends to refer you to a tried-and-trusted adviser.